 Human lightness discrimination thresholds increase with background object reflectance variation

 To study the effect of background variation on lightness discrimination thresholds, we varied the reflectance spectra of the background objects in the images by sampling from a statistical model based on natural surface reflectance databases (See Methods: Reflectance and Illumination Spectra (Singh, Cottaris, Heasly, Brainard, & Burge, 2018)).
 Briefly, a database of natural surface reflectance functions (Kelly, Gibson, & Nickerson, 1943; Vrhel, Gershon, & Iwan, 1994) was projected along eigenvectors associated with the largest six eigenvalues of the dataset.
 These eigenvalues captured more than 90% of the variance in the database.
 The distribution of projection weights was approximated as a multivariate-normal distribution.
 Reflectance spectra of background objects were sampled from the multivariate-normal distribution and using the weights to construct spectra as the corresponding linear combination of the eigenvectors.
+The amount of variation in the background was controlled by multiplying the covariance matrix of the multivariate-normal distribution by a scalar.

 We measured threshold as a function of the scalar that multiplied the covariance matrix.
 By varying the scalar from 0 (no variation) to 1 (variation in natural scenes), we can examine parametrically how background variation affects performance in the task.
 We generated images for six logarithmically spaced values of the covariance scalar.
 Figure 3 shows examples of images used in our psychophysical task for different choices of the covariance scalar.
 Discrimination thresholds were measured separately for each of the six values of the covariance scalar (Appendix: Table S2).